Literary-Insights/blog/src/content/blog/Rise and Fall of the Great Powers_ Economic Change and Military Conflict From 1500 to 2000, The - Paul M. Kennedy.txt-1.md

 ---
-title: Rise and Fall of the Great Powers_ Economic Change and Military Conflict From 1500 to 2000, The - Paul M. Kennedy
+title: Rise and Fall of the Great Powers Economic Change and Military Conflict From 1500 to 2000, The - Paul M. Kennedy
-slug: rise-and-fall-of-the-great-powers_-economic-change-and-military-conflict-from-1500-to-2000-the-paul-m-kennedy
+slug: rise-and-fall-of-the-great-powers-economic-change-and-military-conflict-from-1500-to-2000-the-paul-m-kennedy
 tags:
   - book-summary
 excerpt: ""